Research data refers to anything that can be used to validate research findings or used to reproduce the research.

 They stand for:

-Use the ARDC's FAIR Data Self Assessment Tool to discover how FAIR your research dataset is, and get practical tips on how to enhance FAIRness.
+Use the ARDC's FAIR Data Self Assessment Tool below to discover how FAIR your research dataset is, and get practical tips on how to enhance FAIRness.

 These are international principles which relate to any research involving Indigenous Data.
 The CARE Principles complement the FAIR Principles and center Indigenous Peoples’ rights to and interests in their data.
-The AIATSIS Code states that researchers must be aware of these principles.
+The AIATSIS Code states that researchers must be aware of and apply these principles.